streamlit/docs/content/library/advanced-features/dataframes.md

 In addition to Pandas DataFrames, `st.dataframe` also supports other common Python types, e.g., list, dict, or numpy array.
 It also supports [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index) and [PySpark](https://spark.apache.org/docs/latest/api/python/) DataFrames, which allow you to lazily evaluate and pull data from databases.
 This can be useful for working with large datasets.

-## Edit data with st.experimental_data_editor
+## Edit data with st.data_editor

-Streamlit supports editable dataframes via the `st.experimental_data_editor` command.
-Check out its API in [st.experimental_data_editor](/library/api-reference/widgets/st.experimental_data_editor).
+Streamlit supports editable dataframes via the `st.data_editor` command.
+Check out its API in [st.data_editor](/library/api-reference/data/st.data_editor).
 It shows the dataframe in a table, similar to `st.dataframe`.
 But in contrast to `st.dataframe`, this table isn't static!
 The user can click on cells and edit them.
 The edited data is then returned on the Python side.
 Here's an example:

 ```python
 df = pd.DataFrame(